Apedaile v. Walker (2006)

 - The complainant submitted documentation from a counsellor who claimed that Apedaile was traumatized by the alleged incident and unable to deal with the complaint in the six months following the incident.
 The no-contact letter, which was sent by a third party, not the complainant, would appear to support the analysis of the counsellor, not that of the respondent.

 - Social stigma attached to being a respondent in a sexual harassment case is not considered to be "substantial prejudice" under the Code.
-The professor became the author of his own prejudice when he threw out the no-contact letter written by the complainaint; however, the latter has supplied him with a fresh copy which should served to refresh his memory.
-Finally, the Tribunal saw no inconsistences between the evidence of the dean and the complainant; even if inconsistencies did exist, they could be sorted out at the hearing
+The professor became the author of his own prejudice when he threw out the no-contact letter written by the complainant; however, the latter has supplied him with a fresh copy which should served to refresh his memory.
+Finally, the Tribunal saw no inconsistencies between the evidence of the dean and the complainant; even if inconsistencies did exist, they could be sorted out at the hearing

 The student may file her complaint